flatironinstitute/figurl/doc/intro.md

 * See [kachery-cloud](https://github.com/scratchrealm/kachery-cloud)
 * Content-addressable storage
+* You can use our storage for free to get started (no configuration)
-* Configurable storage backend: Google, AWS, Wasabi, Filebase
+* Or configure your own storage bucket: Google, AWS, Wasabi, Filebase

 The visualization plugin (HTML bundle) is also stored in the cloud.

 * Domain-specific visualization plugins
 * Versioned HTML bundles
 * ReactJS / typescript - highly recommended but not strictly required
+* Template available for creating custom visualizations

 The shareable URL points uniquely to data objects and the visualization plugin.